openstack-archive/infra-manual/doc/source/developers.rst

    query <http://docs.openstack.org/infra/elastic-recheck/readme.html>`_
    for the bug.

-If the patchset has failed a gate job and thus is approved, a recheck will first run the check jobs and if those pass, it will run again the gate jobs.
+A patchset has to be approved to run tests in the gate pipeline.
+If the patchset has failed in the gate pipeline (it will have been approved to get into the gate pipeline) a recheck will first run the check jobs and if those pass, it will again run the gate jobs.
 There is no way to only run the gate jobs, the check jobs will first be run again.

 More information on debugging automated testing failures can be found in the following recordings: